-On a recent trip to the National Gallery I found myself been drawn to the French landscape painter Claude’s painting of “Seaport with the Embarkation of Saint Ursula.”
+On a recent trip to the National Gallery I found myself being drawn to the French landscape painter Claude’s painting of “Seaport with the Embarkation of Saint Ursula.”
 I loved the amazing use of light in the panting which really gave me a sense that I was actually looking and breathing in the scene at sea.
 I say “breathing”, in particular, as I had the weird sensation that I was breathing in sea air just looking at the pic!
 How is that possible from staring at a pic I thought?
 Could it just be the humidifying system around that particular room, that painting, playing with my senses?
 And so, as I stood there looking at the panting I found myself breathing easier, sucking it all in.
 On closer inspection there is also a wonderful sense of movement in the picture.

 Every figure seems to be fluid, moving, reacting… living.

 Even the stationery figures in the painting or figures far away in the distance of the landscape Claude has somehow painted them moving.

 Claude Lorrain, was hugely influential as a landscape painter of his era.
 Born in North Eastern France he would spend most of his time in Italy, visiting Naples but settling in Rome.
 Amongst those he would deeply influence would be the English landscape painter JMW Turner who was even referred to as the “British Claude.”
 When Turner died in 1851 he left two landscape paintings to the National Gallery on the proviso that they would be hung next to paintings of Claude.
 Another leading English landscape painter John Constable declared Claude quite simply “the most perfect landscape painter the world has ever seen”.